mnm1992/review-fetcher/README.md

 Open configs.js, and follow the instructions in the file.

 ### Running it
-You need to run startFetching once to fill the database.
+You need to run node startFetching.js once to fill the database.
 After the initial fetch I would advice to schedule it to run every 10 minutes to keep your database up to date.
 After the database is filled you can run node index.js to start the website.
-Then in your web browser open: localhost:8000/<app name from config>/android localhost:8000/<app name from config>/ios localhost:8000/<app name from config>/graph
+Then in your web browser open: localhost:8000/&lt;app name from config&gt;/android localhost:8000/&lt;app name from config&gt;/ios localhost:8000/&lt;app name from config&gt;/graph

 How to set it up in heroku?
 =========